-This course is the second of a four-part sequence that addresses the application of cardiology in a pre-hospital setting.
-In HL135 Cardiology II, students will further develop and reinforce the fundamentals of cardiology.
-HL134 Cardiology I topics will be reviewed and expanded to ensure mastery of key topics is achieved.
-Additional topics to be covered include atrial and junctional rhythms and their causes along with corrective treatments for a trial and junctional dysrhythmias.
-Mastery of electrocardiographic theory and interpretation of atrial and junctional rhythms in pre-hospital settings are the learner outcomes for this course.
-Prerequisites: HL130, HL134, HL140, and HL146.
-Co-requisites: HL131, HL141, HL147, and HL150.
+HL135 is the second course of a four-part sequence that addresses the application of cardiology in a pre-hospital setting.
+This course will further develop and reinforce the fundamentals of cardiology.
+In addition, this course will introduce the 12-Lead ECG and its interpretation.
+Coronary circulation and its effect on electrophysiology will be discussed at length along with evolution of an acute myocardial infarction.
+ACLS interventions will be introduced.
+Prerequisites (must be completed with a B- or better): HL130, HL134, HL140, and HL146.
+Corequisites: HL131, HL141, HL147, and HL150.